RasmussenLab/vamb/README.md

 4. Run Vamb:

 ```
-vamb --outdir path/to/outdir --fasta /path/to/catalogue.fna.gz --bamfiles /path/to/bam/*.bam -o C --minfasta 200000
+vamb --outdir path/to/outdir --fasta /path/to/catalogue.fna.gz --bamfiles /path/to/bam/*.bam -o C
 ```

-Note that we have found that MetaBAT2's `jgi_summarize_bam_contig_depths` program estimates BAM depths more accurate than Vamb's `parsebam` module (see below).
-If you want to use this approach instead we provide an easy to use `snakemake` workflow which will do this for you.

 5. Apply the relevant postprocessing filters

 Vamb outputs every input contig, even those not binned with other contigs.
 Depending on your use case, the large number of small bins may not be relevant.
 Make sure to filter the contigs either using a binning quality control tool, by size, or by aligning the resulting bins to references.
+You can add `--minfasta 200000` to Vamb's commandline to output all bins with more than 200,000 basepairs as FASTA files.

 ## Snakemake workflow